Software Development: LINQ (Language Integrated Query) and SQL

 - LINQ prevents SQL injection attacks with Client compile-time safety

-- LINQ is easier to maintain and debug – problems are picked up at compile-time
+- LINQ is easier to code and debug – problems are picked up at compile-time

 - There are fewer complexities with the LINQ syntax than with SQL and Stored Procedures